LiamJCates/Programming-Notes/C++/Compiler.md

 An executable program is created for a specific hardware/system combination; it is not portable, say, from a Mac to a Windows PC.
 When we talk about portability of C++ programs, we usually mean portability of source code; that is, the source code can be successfully compiled and run on a variety of systems.

-A C++ program is typically derived from many source code files (source files) by a compiler and linker.
+A C++ program is typically derived from many source code files (source files) by a compiler and linker in the steps that follow:

 Code begins as a source code file.
   You write C++ source code into human-readable text files called source files.
   A source code file must be properly formatted according to language syntax and semantics.

-Then you use a compiler and linker to convert your C++ into executable machine code, which is a program that computers can run.
+A compiler is used to produce object files:

-If source files are improperly formatted the compiler will produce and error message, if properly formatted the compiler will output a transformation called an object file.
+  If source files properly formatted the compiler will output a transformation called an object file, otherwise it will produce an error message and fail to compile.
+  An object file is a computer file containing object code, that is, machine code output of an assembler or compiler.

+A linker is used to convert object files into an executable machine code file:
-All object files made from individual source files then need to be made into a single executable

-a linker is used to link object files together if it can't link the object files it will produce an error message if it can, the object files are linked together to create an executable file (an executable).
+  All object files made from individual source files are linked into a single executable file (an executable), if it can't link the object files it will produce an error message.

 Executables can be run by the operating system.

-The Compiler Tool Chain
+### The Compiler Tool Chain
 After writing the source code for a C++ program, the next step is to turn your source code into an executable program.
 The compiler tool chain (or tool chain) is a collection of three elements that run one after the other to